Ksenofanex/stock-management-api/README.md

 Thanks to the magical technology of Docker, you can build and initialize the project with single command.
 Like hokus pokus!

-- Make sure your OS contains Docker[^1] and Docker Compose[^2] and your working directory is the same with the project.
+- Make sure your OS contains Docker[^1] and Docker Compose[^2], Docker Desktop is open and your working directory is the same with the project.

 ```bash
 $ pwd